lindeloev/mcp/README.md

 ## Tests and model comparison

-We can test (joint) probabilities in the model using `hypothesis` ([see more here]https://lindeloev.github.io/mcp/articles/comparison.html)).
+We can test (joint) probabilities in the model using `hypothesis()` ([see more here](https://lindeloev.github.io/mcp/articles/comparison.html)).
 For example, what is the evidence (given priors) that the first change point is later than 25 against it being less than 25?

 ```r
 hypothesis(fit, "cp_1 > 25")